compor/llvm-ir-cmake-pipelines/README.md

 -   `LLVMIR_PIPELINES_TO_INCLUDE`
     This is a semicolon-separated list of pipelines to be included in the current project.
 The directory searched for is under directory `cmake/pipelines`.
-Each filename should correspond to one `cmake` command with the same name:
+Each filename should correspond to one `cmake` command with the same name.

     A pipeline file named `foobar.cmake` should define the `foobar` command with the following signature:

     ```cmake
-    function(foobar DEPENDS MyTarget MAIN_TARGET FoobarOutTarget TARGET_LIST FoobarOutTargetList)
+    function(foobar DEPENDS MyTarget MAIN_TARGET FoobarOutTarget [TARGET_LIST FoobarOutTargetList] [ALL])
     ```

-    The `DEPENDS` parameter must be an existing target in the user's project for which `LLVM` bitcode generation is required.
-The `MAIN_TARGET` parameter defines the variable that will be set to the name of the target (out of those defined in the pipeline `foobar`) that is going to be used for chaining pipelines.
-The `TARGET_LIST` parameter defines the variable that will be set to the names of the targets defined in the pipeline.
+    The `DEPENDS` option must be an existing target in the user's project for which `LLVM` bitcode generation is required.
+The `MAIN_TARGET` option defines the variable that will be set to the name of the target (out of those defined in the pipeline `foobar`) that is going to be used for chaining pipelines.
+The `TARGET_LIST` option defines the variable that will be set to the names of the targets defined in the pipeline.

-    **CAUTION**: Command name in `cmake` are [case-insensitive][4], but filesystems do not typically treat file name in this manner.
+    **CAUTION**: Command names in `cmake` are [case-insensitive][4], but filesystems do not typically treat file name in this manner.
 Thus, in an attempt to preserve our sanity, we have adopted the convention of using _all lowercase_ for the filenames containing pipelines of the same name.